(Royal Oak, Michigan, March 28, 1896 – Detroit, Michigan, February 9, 1939).1

 Campbell’s father was a farmer in Royal Oak, northwest of Detroit, who went on to become a building contractor.
 Jesse was the oldest child and only boy; he had five sisters.2 He attended Albion College in south central Michigan, but interrupted his studies in 1917.
 When he registered for the draft, he was in the R.O.T.C. at Fort Sheridan in Illinois.
 He attended ground school at the University of Illinois, graduating September 1, 1917.3

-Along with most of the men from his ground school class of about thirty, Campbell chose or was chosen to go to Italy for flying training and thus sailed with the 150 cadets of the “Italian” or “second Oxford detachment” to England on the Carmania.
+Along with most of the men from his ground school class of about thirty, Campbell chose or was chosen to go to Italy for flying training and thus sailed with the 150 men of the “Italian” or “second Oxford detachment” to England on the Carmania.
 Like a number of other men in the detachment, Campbell marked this new chapter in his life by starting to write a diary.
 It opens on September 18, 1917: “Left Mineola at 7:30 and boarded the Carmania at 11:30.”4 The ship sailed first to Halifax, where it joined a convoy for safety during the Atlantic crossing; the convoy left Halifax on September 21, 1917.
 “At 4:00 we lifted anchor and again we were off.
 Leaving harbor was an impressive scene.
 The shores were lined with cheering crowds and every ship gave us lusty hurrahs as we passed.
 As we passed the Admirals [sic] flag ship ‘To the Colors’ was played followed by the ‘Star Spangled Banner.’
 It made me proud to be from old U.S.A.
 There are fourteen ship [sic] in our convoy, one being a battle cruiser to protect against German raiders.”5 The crossing was uneventful, but anxiety increased as they entered the Irish Sea where there was greater danger from mines as well as from submarines.
 “Lights appeared on shore at 9pm” on October 1, 1917, “and I slept better knowing I would not have far to swim if we were sunk.”

-When the Carmania docked at Liverpool on October 2, 1917, the cadets learned that “our Italy expedition went to pieces” (as Campbell wrote to his Albion classmate, Bob Crosthwaite) and they “were to stay in England for instruction.”6 They travelled by rail to Oxford.
-Campbell spent his first night in England in Brasenose College; the next night he was among the sixty cadets assigned to Queen’s College (the other ninety were at Christ Church).
+When the Carmania docked at Liverpool on October 2, 1917, the men learned that “our Italy expedition went to pieces” (as Campbell wrote to his Albion classmate, Bob Crosthwaite) and they “were to stay in England for instruction.”6 They travelled by rail to Oxford.
+Campbell spent his first night in England in Brasenose College; the next night he was among the sixty cadets (as they were now called) assigned to Queen’s College (the other ninety were at Christ Church).
 His roommates on the fourth floor were Edward Russell Moore and George Clark Sherman, and he continued to room with them when all the American cadets were relocated to Exeter College later in the month.
 Still on an upper floor, he wrote: “I am getting used to rapid changes of elevation climbing up and down stairs.”7 On Monday, October 8, 1917, Campbell and his fellow detachment members started ground school over again, this time at the Royal Flying Corps’s No. 2 School of Military Aeronautics at Oxford University.
 Some of the men grumbled, but Campbell was not one of them.
 “They cover about the same things which I had at Champaign but take them up quite differently.
 Next to being at flying school there is no where in this country I would rather be than here.
 It is a fine school and I am going to like it very much.”
 “It is a real treat to study under these officers who have seen service and know what they are talking about. . . .
 One of the members of the Laffatte [sic] Esquadrille was here today.”8 Campbell encountered men he knew from ground school who were now in the first Oxford detachment: “Reed Landis and a bunch of others who left for France from Champaign before I did are here also.
 Those who actually reached France are no better off but are driving nails building hangars so far.”9 Being in England Campbell likened to “stepping back 50 years. . . .
 Thatched roof houses and old fireplaces that we used to read about in fiction are here in fact.
 No electric cars, few automobiles, hand pushed milk carts, and bicycles, everyone rides a bicycle.”10

 On November 3, 1917, most of the detachment, including Campbell, went to Grantham in Lincolnshire for machine gun training at Harrowby Camp.
 Here they enjoyed a slight elevation in status: “We are officers in treatment if not in fact,” and they no longer had to wear the white bands on their R.F.C. caps which at Oxford had marked them as cadets.
 “We have officers mess and quarters and a batman to wait on us, make bed, shine shoes and belts and call us ‘sir’.”11 Classes began November 5, 1917, “and it looks as though I might know something about the Vickers [machine gun] before long if they keep on the way they have started.
 Every screw and knob is accounted for.”
 Ten days later, Campbell learned that he and four others (Eugene Hoy Barksdale, Austin Finley Morrison, Alexander Miguel Roberts, and Glenn Dickenson Wicks) had been posted, at last, to “the 25thtraining squadron at Thetford.
 I hate to leave Sherman and Ed Moore but I suppose it must come sooner or later anyway.”12 He took his final exam on the Vickers on November 17, 1917, and “I was among the 10 highest in the squadron getting 152 out of a possible 160 points.”